rmasters/DjangoPi/README.md

 DjangoPi
 =
-A one-click Django installer for Raspberry pi.
+A Amazing one-click Django installer for Raspberry pi.

 ----------